aesatchien/FRC2429_vision/2022/python-multicam-readme.txt

-01/20/2022 - Notes on getting the default multicamera py to work with our stream Basically added the following at the top:
+01/20/2022 - Notes on getting the default multicamera py to work with our streaming camera Basically added the following at the top:

 from cscore import HttpCamera, CvSource, VideoMode  # CJH